 The Snowball Method: Rank your debts by balance and pay off the smallest amounts first.

 Sometimes, despite our best efforts, debt becomes unmanageable.
-Luckily debt relief options are out there to help you tackle the problem.
-Debt consolidation and debt settlement are two of the most common options.
+Luckily, debt consolidation options are out there to help you tackle the problem.
+Debt consolidation and debt resolution are two of the most common options.

 A debt consolidation loan allows you to pay off several debts at once and repay them with one monthly payment.
 A good debt consolidation loan will have a lower interest rate than you were paying on your debts.
 Consolidation loans may have longer repayment terms, which can lower your monthly payment to a more manageable amount.

-In most cases people who choose debt settlement with a debt relief company can pay off their debts for less than what they originally owed.
+In most cases, people who choose debt resolution with a debt resolution company can pay off their debts for less than what they originally owed.
 For example, Accredited Debt Relief helps clients reduce the amount of debt they owe through negotiation with their creditors.